INTRODUCTION

 Towards optimized ocean monitoring system

-International collaboration and autonomy in the icy ocean
+International collaboration and autonomy in icy ocean

-Frontiers in oceanography with ML and AI
+Frontiers in oceanography with computational innovations

-Earth science is big data science
+Earth science is big data

 Research Background